Therena/ConEmuIntegration/README.md

 See the [changelog](CHANGELOG.md) for changes and roadmap.

+If you want to use your own ConEmu Settings or change the default settings please use your own configuration file.
+To define custom Task please also use an external configuration file.
+See "Optional: External Conemu configuration XML" how to do this.

 ## System Requirements

 - Installed Visual Studio 2015 or Visual Studio 2013
 - Installed or portable version of ConEmu
 - ConEmu build 151201 or higher is required
-- ConEmuCD.dll x86 version has to be used (x64 version isn't supported)
 - ConEmu.exe can be used in x86 as well as in x64 version
-- Path to ConEmu[64].exe and ConEmuCD.dll set in the Visual Studio settings
+- Path to ConEmu[64].exe set in the Visual Studio settings

 ## ConEmu